MallardDuck/wpupdater/README.md

 # WpUpdater

+A script for quickly updating or replaceing WordPress core files with those of the `latest.tar.gz`

-This is a nifty little bash script that can be used to quickly update, or refresh, the Core WordPress files of a domain.
+This is a nifty little bash script that can be used to quickly update, or refresh, the Core WordPress files of a website.
 This can be particularly useful for hacked WordPress sites that need the core files updated.
-While this can be done manually by an Admin and they can complete it within a quick time [5-10min] the benefit of this is that the script can do it much faster and it does it in a way that verifies the MD5 of the souce packages.
+While this can be done manually by anyone and they can probably complete it within a quick time [5-10min], the benefit of this is that the script can do it much faster and it does it in a way that verifies the MD5 of the souce packages.

-The ideal use case would be situations where a customer has asked us to update a bunch of WordPress sites, or if a WordPress has been compromised then this will quickly backup the current core files and then put in place verifiable clean versions.
-In either case this script is a benefit since the time this script takes to remove and replace the core files is much faster than what a human could do and as a result this decreases any downtime between the folders deletion and recreation.
+An ideal use case would be situations where a customer has asked us to update a bunch of WordPress sites, or if a WordPress has been compromised then this will quickly backup the current core files and then put in place verifiable clean versions.
+In either case this script is useful since the time this script takes to remove and replace the core files is much faster than what a human could do; as a result this decreases any downtime between the folders deletion and recreation.

 ## Usage